Pretzel Crack is rich, decadent, crunchy, and makes a great gift. This sweet and salty treat is an undeniable staple during the holiday season.

 I started making this recipe years ago after I saw it in a magazine or newspaper (I can’t remember which one.)
 That recipe called for using Saltine crackers instead of pretzels for the base.
 I have long since lost that original recipe.
 The ingredients were Saltine crackers,

 For my Pretzel Crack, I simply replaced the crackers with pretzels.
 In actuality, you can use any cracker or pretzel for the base.
 You can change it up and use

 - Butter crackers like Ritz or Toll House

 - Pretzels, any shape

-As well, you can exchange the semi-sweet chocolate chips for dark chocolate, milk chocolate, or white chocolate.
+As well, you can exchange semi-sweet chocolate chips for dark chocolate, milk chocolate, or white chocolate.
 I prefer semi-sweet or dark chocolate with very rich toffee.
-Those flavors really compliment each other nicely.
+Those flavors really complement each other nicely.

 IF YOU LIKE PRETZEL CRACK, YOU’LL ENJOY THESE RECIPES TOO!

 - Chocolate Chip Cookie Dough Truffles

 - Kit Kat Truffles